 I actually went to Hobby Lobby and found some pumpkin stickers, which I mounted on white cardstock to add some dimension to them, and then fussy cut them out.

 The paper is from Heartfelt creations “Dazzling Dahlia”, and the dies are HFC as well as the flowers.
 I love to stiffen and gloss my flowers with “Diamond Glaze” – another Hobby Lobby find, that makes the paper much less resistant to losing its shape.
-The sentiment die was found on “Dies Are Us” website, sorry I don’t remember the artist – perhaps Sue Wilson.
+It also will bring the color of your ink out more too, if you want a deeper color.
+The sentiment die is from Creative Expressions, I believe Sue Wilson is the artist – she is frankly amazing, just like Linda Bontrager at Heartfelt Creations.

 It’s officially pumpkin spice season!
 Temperatures here in North Florida dipped down into the 60’s (brrr!) and this girl went looking for a cozy blanket and Hot Chocolate!
 My sweetheart has been saying for a couple of weeks now, “isn’t it time for pumpkin things?” and I kept telling him, “no, no, it’s too hot out!”